perforce/helix-authentication-extension/docs/Administrator-Guide.md

 ### Applying the Changes

 After installing and configuring the authentication extension, the Helix Core server must be restarted for the changes to take effect.
+The `restart` is necessary because Helix Core prepares the authentication mechanisms during startup.
+This is true when adding or removing `auth-` related triggers, as well as when installing or removing the loginhook extension.

+It is **recommended** to have at least one administrative user configured in the `non-sso-users` extension setting, or a group of users in the `non-sso-groups` setting; this provides a means of authenticating in the event that the service becomes unavailable for any reason.
+Typically the _super_ and/or _admin_ users, along with service or operator users, would be named in one of these two settings.

+When you are ready to restart the server, you can use the following command:

 ```shell
 $ p4 admin restart
 ```

-The `restart` is necessary because Helix Core prepares the authentication mechanisms during startup.
-This is true when adding or removing `auth-` related triggers, as well as when installing or removing the loginhook extension.

 ## Next Steps